 |Sources: Oregon Employment Department; U.S. Bureau of Labor Statistics; Oregon Department of Transportation|

 An aging workforce is often cited as one of the biggest challenges facing the trucking industry.
-The general consensus is that the national average age of truck drivers is close to 50.
+According to the Bureau of Labor Statistics, the average age of a truck driver in the U.S. is 48.
 With so many workers nearing retirement age, employers will need to replace workers, as well as hire workers to fill the increasing number of trucking jobs.
 Occupational projections show that trucker employment growth over the next decade will be split evenly between openings due to new job creation, and those made available from workers leaving their jobs.